PowerFeature/excelAzureVmPricing/README.md

 NO!! ...
 Well yes now you can get 100 :)

 # Disclaimer
 The is not for quotes.
-Use this tool at your own risk
+Use this tool at your own risk.
+Prices are cached for 48 hours and might be outdated.
+This is an expert tool.
+A fool with a tool is still a fool.